bioconda/bioconda-docs/source/developer/repodata_patching.rst

 Modifying gen_patch_json.py
 ---------------------------

-We will be working in the `bioconda-repodate-patches recipe
+We will be working in the `bioconda-repodata-patches recipe
 <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/bioconda-repodata-patches>`_.

 The `gen_patch_json.py` file is borrowed from conda-forge and has one function